robert17/iotf-rtd/docs/libraries/mBed_C++.rst

   // Set IoT Foundation connection parameters char organization[11] = "quickstart";     // For a registered connection, replace with your org char deviceType[8] = "LPC1768";           // For a registered connection, replace with your device type char deviceId[3] = "01";                  // For a registered connection, replace with your device id

   // Create DeviceClient
   IoTF::DeviceClient client(organization, deviceType, deviceId);

+  // Get the DeviceID(MAC Address) if we are in quickstart mode and device id is not specified if((strcmp(organization, QUICKSTART) == 0) && (strcmp("", deviceId) == 0))
+  {
+  	char tmpBuf[50];
+  	client.getDeviceId(tmpBuf, sizeof(tmpBuf));
+  }
   ....

+As shown above, if the device id is not specified, the DeviceClient uses the MAC address of the device as device id and connects to IBM Internet of Things Foundation.
+The device code can use getDeviceId() method to retrieve the device id from the DeviceClient instance.

-Similarly, the following code block shows how to create a DeviceClient instance to interact with the Internet of Things Foundation Registered organization.
+The following code block shows how to create a DeviceClient instance to interact with the Internet of Things Foundation Registered organization.

 .. code:: c++